yrahul3910/video-sharing-site/README.md

 * `App`: The top-level component rendered.
 * `Navbar`: The navbar at the top of the site
 * `Sidebar`: The sidebar shown in the homepage
+* `ThumbnailRow`: A row shown in the home page, with a set of related thumbnails.
+These could be grouped in various ways--by some channel the user subscribes to, most recently uploaded, etc.

 # Style Guides